King Hezekiah’s recovery (Isaiah 38:1-20)

 In the later years of his reign, Hezekiah fell seriously ill and the prophet Isaiah broke it to him that he was about to die.
 On hearing this news, Hezekiah wept and prayed to God for help.
 As a result, Isaiah promised that after three days, he would recover from his terminal illness.
 On returning to health, Hezekiah penned an emotional poem about this brush with death.

-Since Hezekiah was the ancestor of Christ, this image forms part of a stained glass scene depicting the family tree of St Joseph.
+Since Hezekiah was the ancestor of Christ, this image forms part of a stained glass scene picturing the family tree of St Joseph.
 The window, showing Hezekiah with his royal sceptre, is by the Lavers, Barraud & Westlake studio.

 Where to find this work of art